 Please provide as much specificity in your pre-proposal as possible including your ability to document the success of your project through monitoring before, during, and after project implementation.

-The targeted basin for 2019 is the Uinta Basin Watershed although we will be able to use State NPS grants to fund high priority projects in other areas of the state, and encourage everyone that is interested to apply.
+The targeted basin for 2020 is the Jordan River/Utah Lake Basin Watershed although we will be able to use State NPS grants to fund high priority projects in other areas of the state, and encourage everyone that is interested to apply.
 Funding requests in excess of $150,000 require approval from the Water Quality Board.

 Key dates for reference

-- July 1st, 2018—Full State NPS Proposals due and State NPS funding available for contracting
+- July 1st, 2019—Full State NPS Proposals due and State NPS funding available for contracting

 Please note that applications received are considered for State NPS funding and Section 319 funding.
 Once your application has been received, the Division of Water Quality will decide which source of funding will be the most appropriate to fund your project.